-Of the 1,000+ municipalities in the state, under 30 can review building plans of unlimited size.
-Only a handful of those communities can do full-fledged Building, HVAC, Fire Alarm, Fire Sprinkler and Plumbing plan reviews.
+Of the 1,000+ municipalities in the state, only a small fraction of them can review building plans of unlimited size.
+And even less of those communities can do full-fledged Building, HVAC, Fire Alarm, Fire Sprinkler and Plumbing plan reviews.
 Our service offering is twofold:

 We can either serve as a backup plan review service to what you already have in place

 Help you in achieving full delegation across the board

 The way which we typically structure our fees result in a net revenue generator for the municipality.
 We typically operate off a percent fee split of the plan review fees – and from our portion we handle any logistics or incidental state fees required from the program.

 When working in partnership with E-Plan Exam, our mission is to provide you and your team with full visibility into our system so that way you and your team can see everything that we are working on at any point in time.
 This access can also extend to mobile tablets for your team to access in the field.

 Yes, there are fees owed to the State of Wisconsin as part of the delegated and appointed agent program, but as part of our contracts, for the reviews we perform we take the responsibility of handling those fee payments to preserve the program within the communities we serve.